neutrinojs/neutrino/docs/presets/neutrino-preset-jest/README.md

 ```

 You can also edit your package.json file and create a separate command for generating a coverage report, which can be
-very helpful during continuous integration of your project:
+helpful during continuous integration of your project:

 ```json
 {